cloudthread/docs/fundamentals/settings/data-collection.md

 Cloudthread requires a **Data Stream Token** to process incoming K8s ingestion requests (similar to Custom API requests).
 This token helps organize and control the flow of data.
 Data Stream Tokens are generated with a **Data Stream Type** that determines how the incoming data is validated.
 Admin's have the ability to generate a Data Stream Token on the Cloudthread platform within the **Settings** tab.

+### Kubernetes EKS

-Our K8s integration requires a data stream token to be generated with **Data Stream Type** `kubernetes` - generating this token will also generate the AWS Role Arn and External ID required for a K8s integration.
+Our K8s EKS integration requires a data stream token to be generated with **Data Stream Type** `kubernetes` - generating this token will also generate the AWS Role Arn and External ID required for a K8s integration.

 1. Generate a **Data Stream Token** with **Data Stream Type** `kubernetes` from the **Settings** tab